amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

   * `"File Name Base`" [string]

-  * `"cycle start period stop`" [list] this is a list of start period stop definitions for cycles, each of which must be a sublist
+  * `"cycle start period stop`" [list] this is a list of start period stop definitions for cycles, each of which must be a sublist.
+Currently there can only be one sublist.

    * CSPS [list] can accept the only the parameter `"start period stop`".